bservent/YLB_Your_Local_Business/README.md

 The consumer client users have the ability to search for products/services via business or product search.

-There will be a log for businesses to update their business home page or their products.
+There will be a login for businesses to update their business home page or their products.

-There will be a log in for Consumers to claim local discounts and special offers.
+There will be a login for consumers to claim local discounts and special offers.

 ## Wireframes